gemlarin/navShrink/readme.md

 #### defaultOffset - number | number, default: 80

-_Set the pixel value for the scroll position that the default navbar should display at if page is refreshed or reloaded.
-This should typically be the same as the final height of your navbar.
-Should the page refresh or reload while the scrollbar is not at top of page, this will force the navbar into its final scroll appearance to prevent style conflicts.
-This behavior varies somewhat between browsers so I recommend testing different offsets._
+_This should typically be the same as the final height of your navbar.
+Should the page refresh or reload while the scrollbar is not at top of page, this will force the navbar into its final scroll appearance to prevent style conflicts._

 #### speed - number | number, default: 2